Employment and HR

 Employee vs. Contractor

-Principal pays a salary or wage to the employee Contractor renders an invoice before a fee is paid and the Principal pays the contractor a fee
+Principal must pay a salary or wage to the employee Contractor must render an invoice before a fee is paid and the Principal pays the contractor a fee

 Employee is provided with equipment and facilities necessary for the work Contractor usually provides their own staff, equipment and facilities to perform the work